The UK Evaluation Society exists for and through its members: working together

 - National networks – a forum for our national and regional networks and UK Council representatives

-- Young & emerging evaluators (YEE) – our newest working group, dedicated to improving accessibility and career prospects in the evaluation field
+- Early Career Evaluators (ECE) – our newest working group, dedicated to improving accessibility and career prospects in the evaluation field